Who are we?

 We are proud to have established a fantastic learning

-environment for our local vulnerable young people, (NEETs) to help them grow
+environment for our local vulnerable young people (NEETs), which allows us to support and help them grow

-agencies to overcome the traumatic experiences some, but not all, will have
+agencies to overcome traumatic experiences that some will have

 ELSH has developed learning for lower level education free